 4. SEARCH ENGINE OPTIMIZATION (SEO) STRATEGY

-After all, qualified traffic leads to more conversions - the goal of most B2B digital marketing strategies.
+After all, qualified traffic leads to more conversions.
+And conversions are the goal of most B2B digital marketing strategies.

 5. SEARCH ENGINE MARKETING (SEM) STRATEGY

 This works for smaller organizations without much visibility in search engines.
 It also is useful for ranking higher than competitors in search engine results pages.

 6. EMAIL MARKETING STRATEGY

-Since we’re on the topic of leads, serious question: does your company truly use their leads effectively?
+Since we’re on the topic of leads, serious question: does your company use their leads well?

 Most leads aren’t ready to buy from you just yet.
-They need more info, reminders and maybe even special offers to convert them.
+They need more info, reminders and even special offers to convert them.

 7. VIDEO MARKETING STRATEGY

-Luckily, B2B digital marketing strategy supports this by maximizing the value of every video.
+Luckily, digital marketing supports this by upping the value of every video.